-The Board of Supervisors makes the Recommended Budget available for public review and announces a public hearing date.
-One or both of these steps could occur in June.
+• The Board of Supervisors makes the Recommended Budget available for public review and announces a public hearing date.
+One or both of these actions could occur in June.

-At the county level (alternative budget adoption model):
+At the county level (one-step budget adoption model):

-The Board of Supervisors makes the Recommended Budget available for public review and announces a public hearing date.
+• The Board of Supervisors makes the Recommended Budget available for public review and announces a public hearing date.
 These steps must occur by May 30.

-The Governor releases the May Revision by May 14.
+• The governor releases the May Revision on or before May 14.